glen77777/catchan-wik/Statistics.md

 Pic.2 ![Pic.2](https://github.com/DogMan8/CatChan/blob/master/docs/stats_setup_1.png)<br>

 ###Basic settings (See Pic.3)
-You can change time time scale or targets using selectors in the title bar, or open settings by clicking 'Gear Mark'.<br>
+You can change window size by grabbing right bottom corner of the window though it's really hard to grab.
+And you can change time scale or targets using selectors in the title bar, or open settings by clicking 'Gear Mark'.<br>
 Time scales: 1 min, 10 mins, 1 hour, 1 day and 1 week.<br>
 Select targets: See below.<br>
 Settings:<br>